aboldguess/bid-finder/README.md

 ## Scheduled cron job

 The scraper runs automatically using `node-cron`.
 With the default schedule `0 6 * * *` the job executes once every day at 06:00.
 Adjust `CRON_SCHEDULE` to change the frequency.
 You can also trigger a manual scrape by visiting `/scrape` or clicking the button on the dashboard.
-Any changes made via the admin interface are saved in the database so the chosen schedule is retained across restarts.
+Any changes made via the Scraper page are saved in the database so the chosen schedule is retained across restarts.
-The admin page provides dropdown fields to help build the cron expression if you are unfamiliar with the syntax.
-The form lists the hour before the minute for readability, but the cron expression itself always uses the order _minute hour_.
+The schedule form lists the hour before the minute for readability, but the cron expression itself always uses the order _minute hour_.

 ## Real-time feedback